Using Voice to Code Faster than Keyboard

 Synopsis

 Two years ago I developed a case of Emacs Pinkie (RSI) so severe my hands went numb and I could no longer type or work.
 Desperate, I tried voice recognition.
 At first programming with it was painfully slow but, as I couldn't type, I persevered.
-After several months of vocab tweaking and duct-tape coding in Python and Emacs Lisp, I had a system that enabled me to code faster and more efficiently by voice than I ever had by hand.
+After several months of vocab tweaking and duct-tape coding in Python and Emacs Lisp, I had a system that enabled me to code faster and more efficiently by voice than I ever had by hand.if you are impatient, here's a summary of the video:

 In a fast-paced live demo, I will create a small system using Python, plus a few other languages for good measure, and deploy it without touching the keyboard.
 The demo gods will make a scheduled appearance.
 I hope to convince you that voice recognition is no longer a crutch for the disabled or limited to plain prose.
 It's now a highly effective tool that could benefit all programmers.